 When you need cheap internet, sometimes your best bet is to shop around.
 Most internet providers increase prices after a set promotional period, causing your bill to double if not triple at times.
 To avoid busting your budget, consider changing internet providers at the time of your contract change.
 Introductory prices for first-time subscribers are usually lower and may come with no contracts at all.
 Remember, though, that this is not a long-term solution to budget shopping, but rather a way to find the right provider for you.
 One that doesn’t include constant price hikes.

 Sign a Contract

 Internet providers who boast about their “no contract” plans appear like great offers, but be wary of these deals.
 Without a contract, your provider has the ability to increase your bill whenever they want.
 Internet contracts guarantee that your monthly bill will remain the same for a set period of time, and it may even offer a lower price compared to non-contract plans.
 Always ask your sales representative if they offer contracts, and if so, how long their term periods extend.
-This is one way you can create your own internet options for seniors.
+This is one way you can create your own internet options.

 Potential Savings: $100-$200 per year

 Typically, providers with data caps charge an additional fee when you exceed your data usage.
 These charges can range anywhere from $5-15 per 50 GB of data you exceed on your plan, with total overage fees coming in as high as $100/mo. if you’re not careful.
 You can avoid these fees by either monitoring your monthly data usage closely or upgrading your data allowance to better suit your digital lifestyle.

 You may have to sacrifice some speed with this route, but downgrading your internet plan can significantly reduce your monthly payment and save you hundreds of dollars in the long run.
 Most providers offer a wide range of speeds, so you always have options.

 Speak Up About Poor Service